-- 1. May increase the effects of other sedatives, such as benzodiazepines - 2.
-Confusion - 3.
-Hallucinations - 4.
-Hypotension, if combined with other sedatives - 5.
-Bradycardia, if combined with other sedatives.
+- 1. May increase the effects of other sedatives, such as benzodiazepines

+- 2. Confusion

+- 3. Hallucinations

+- 4. Hypertension

+- 5. Tachycardia

-20.0 Ketorlac (Toradol)
+20.0 Ketorolac (Toradol)

-Nonsteroidal anti-inflammatory, also exhibits peripherally acting nonnarcotic analgesic activity by inhibiting prostaglandin synthesis.
+Nonsteroidal anti-inflammatory; also exhibits peripherally acting nonnarcotic analgesic activity by inhibiting prostaglandin synthesis.

 Management of moderate to severe pain.
 Patient with a history of narcotic medication abuse.
 Musculoskeletal pain or spasm.